-Or you may want to focus on your key lead generation pages, optimizing optin forms on your:
+Or you may want to focus on your key lead generation pages.
+That means optimizing optin forms on your:

 2. Pay Attention to Sample Size

-Another of the best practices for A/B testing is to get the sample size right.
+Another best practice for A/B testing is to get the sample size right.

 If you don’t perform your test on enough people, you won’t get reliable results.
-That also means that any decisions you make on the basis of that data may be flawed.
+If one campaign gets 150% more engagement, that’s great.

-One of the best ways to work out the ideal sample size is to use Optimizely’s sample size calculator.
-Put in your current conversion rate, plus the percentage increase you’d like to see, then it will automatically calculate the number of visitors you’ll need for your A/B test.
+One of the best ways to work out the ideal sample size is to use A/B Tasty’s sample size calculator.
+Put in your current conversion rate, plus the percentage increase you’d like to see, and it will automatically calculate the number of visitors you’ll need for your A/B test:

 With website split testing, there’s another important measure of data reliability called statistical significance.
-In simple terms, this is a way of determining that your results aren’t due to random chance.
+In simple terms, this is a way of determining that your results aren’t caused by random chance.

-To identify statistical significance for your A/B test, use Visual Website Optimizer’s statistical significance tool.
+To identify statistical significance for your A/B test, use Visual Website Optimizer’s (VWO) statistical significance tool.

 4. Get Your Hypothesis Right

-When you start your testing without a hypothesis, you’re wasting time.
+When you start testing anything without a hypothesis, you’re pretty much just wasting time.